Dominic Smith Preview, Player Props: Nationals vs. Phillies

 Dominic Smith At The Plate

-- Smith leads Washington with an OBP of .338 this season while batting .266 with 35 walks and 41 runs scored.

-- Smith has picked up a hit in 64.6% of his 113 games this season, with multiple hits in 27.4% of those games.
+- In 64.9% of his 114 games this season, Smith has picked up at least one hit.
+He's also had 31 multi-hit games.

-- Looking at the 113 games he has played this year, he's hit a long ball in five of them (4.4%), and in 1.1% of his trips to the plate.
+- He has gone deep in 4.4% of his games this season, and 1.1% of his trips to the plate.

-- In 20.4% of his games this season, Smith has had at least one RBI.
-He's picked up more than one in 7.1%.
+- In 20.2% of his games this year, Smith has notched at least one RBI.
+In eight of those games (7.0%) he recorded more than one RBI.

-- He has scored a run in 38 games this season, with multiple runs three times.
+- He has scored in 39 games this season (34.2%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.